mirkomkr/mirkomkr/README.en.md

 ## 💡 Personal Interests

+- Spending quality time with my family
 - Family and educational projects with Arduino and Scratch
 - Video games and creative activities with my son
 - Traveling and discovering new cultures
 - Technology innovation and continuous self-improvement

 ---